apache/arrow/r/PACKAGING.md

 - [ ] Run `urlchecker::url_check()` on the R directory at the release candidate
   commit.
 Ignore any errors with badges as they will be removed in the CRAN release branch.
 - [ ] [Polish NEWS](https://style.tidyverse.org/news.html#news-release)
-- [ ] Prepare tweet thread highlighting new features
+- [ ] For major releases, prepare tweet thread highlighting new features

 Wait for the release candidate to be cut: